 - Have academic difficulty in one or more classes

 - Have too much to do and not enough time to do it

 - Study a lot, but do poorly on exams

 Helpful Planning Resources

-Plan Your Semester – This planning resource lists all days in the Fall 2020 semester.
+Plan Your Semester – This planning resource lists all days in the Spring 2021 semester.
 You can use this calendar to write out assignments that are due throughout the semester, helping you to stay focused and organized.

 Weekly Schedule – This planning resource is a weekly to do list that will allow you to write out your assignments, meetings and other plans for the week.